apiflask/apiflask/docs/usage.md

     This feature was added in the [version 0.5.0](/changelog/#version-050).

-You can create a group of routes under a same URL rule with `MethodView` class.
+You can create a group of routes under the same URL rule with `MethodView` class.
 Here is a simple example:

 ```python